heikadog/zml/zml.md

 To be labelled, candidates should meet at least one or more of these criteria:

 1. Publicly identifying as a zoophile.
 This includes profiles with known coded dogwhistles like the Greek letter zeta (ζ), the triangles and four-pointed star (◤✦◢), or the Phoenician aleph (𐤀), or having a handle that's linked to a zoophile-centric domain name.
 2. Actively interacting with open zoophiles.
-This includes, but is not limited to: liking or reposting posts related to, replying to, or following a large number of open zoophiles.
+This includes, but is not limited to: liking or reposting posts related to, replying to, or following a large amount of open zoophiles.
 3. Supporting or defending zoophiles or their associates, or creating spaces that welcome zoophiles.
 4. Being publicly identified as a zoophile by a reputable whistleblower, or being found participating in conversations which advocate for or admit to zoophilic acts.